AbubakirKhakimov/Simple-taxi/README.md

 - **Dark/Light Mode Support:** Adapts the map appearance based on the system's theme.
 - **Clean Architecture:** Ensures separation of concerns, making the app easy to maintain and extend.
 - **MVI Architecture:** Employs the MVI pattern for managing UI state predictably and efficiently.
+- **Local Database:** Uses Room for local data storage and management.

 ## Screenshots